Random Models and the Guarded Fragment: Introduction

 In this work, we assume that $|\phi|$ measures the \emph{uniform length} of $\phi$: formulas are viewed as words over an infinite alphabet consisting of parentheses, logical connectives, quantifiers, variables, relation symbols, and constants, with each symbol contributing $1$ to the length.\footnote{The uniform length differs from the bit-length of formulas (finite alphabet), in which $n$ distinct variables or symbols requires $\Theta(n\cdot \log n)$ bits.}

-To witness the tightness of our upper bound, we construct a family of sentences $(\phi_n)_{n \in \N}$ whose minimal models have domains of size at least \( 2^{2^{\,\Omega(|\phi_n|\cdot\log|\phi_n|)}}. \) It is an improvement upon earlier approaches for enforcing large models in \GF{}, as they only achieved domain sizes of \( 2^{2^{\,\Omega(\sqrt{|\phi_n|})}} \) (cf.~\cite{Gra99}).
+To witness the tightness of our upper bound, we construct a family of sentences $(\phi_n)_{n \in \N}$ whose minimal models have domains of size at least \( 2^{2^{\,\Omega(|\phi_n|\cdot\log|\phi_n|)}}. \) It is an improvement upon earlier approaches for enforcing large models in \GF{}, as they only achieve domains of size \( 2^{2^{\,\Omega(\sqrt{|\phi_n|})}} \) (cf.~\cite{Gra99}).
 Consequently, our probabilistic model construction yields an essentially optimal upper bound, up to constant factors in the second-level exponent.